A Foodcentric Life

 • Pat scallops dry.
 Season top and bottom with salt, pepper, and granulated garlic.
 Add oil to a non-stick pan and heat over medium heat.
 When hot, place the scallops in a single layer in the pan.
 Allow scallops to cook until a golden brown crust forms, then turn carefully with tongs.

-• Pour in the wine or broth, cover with a lid immediately and turn heat to low.
-Cook scallops about another 1-2 minutes.
+• Pour in the wine, cover with a lid immediately and turn heat to low.
+Cook scallops another 1-2 minutes.
 Scallops will be slightly translucent in the center when done.
 Do not over cook them.

 Notes